Exclusive: U.S. considers withdrawal of zero tariffs for India - sources

 That, coming on top of a drive to force global card payments companies such as Mastercard and Visa to move their data to India and the imposition of higher tariffs on electronic products and smartphones, left a broader trade package the two sides were working on through last year in tatters.

-The GSP was tied to the trade package and since that deal had slipped further away, the United States was considering withdrawing or scaling back the preferential arrangement, two sources said, speaking on condition of anonymity because of the sensitivity of the matter.
+The GSP was tied to the trade package and since that deal had slipped further away, the United States was considering withdrawing or scaling back the preferential arrangement, people familiar with the matter said.

-The U.S. Trade Representative (USTR) was completing a review of India’s status as a GSP beneficiary and an announcement was expected over the next two weeks, the sources said.
+The U.S. Trade Representative (USTR) was completing a review of India’s status as a GSP beneficiary and an announcement was expected over the next two weeks, they said.

 “(The two sides) were trying to sort out the trade package, but were not able to actually finish the deal.
-In the meantime these other things, data localisation and e-commerce, have come along,” one of the sources said.
+In the meantime these other things, data localisation and e-commerce, have come along,” one of them said.
 “In a sense it’s like someone has rained on the parade.”

 India and the United States have developed close political and security ties.
 But bilateral trade, which stood at $126 billion in 2017, is widely seen to be performing at nearly a quarter of its potential.